Where will I live?

 How will I pay for the program?

 Tuition is paid directly to Crown College.
-Students may contact Crown’s Financial Aid Office to learn more about applying for federal and state aid.
+You may be eligible for federal and state aid, and Crown’s Financial Aid Office will guide you through the process.
 Because Crown offers competitively priced tuition (which is further reduced for the Global Bridge program), students are not eligible for institutional grants or scholarships.

 Can I get financial aid?